 Ticket to Ride took us a while to buy because it’s a little pricey, but it’s truly one of those “forever games” that you will play for years and years.
 Plus, they have a UK version, a kids version, and other varieties.

 Sculpt It! by Cranium is tactile and creative fun, and you’ll definitely learn who isn’t very artistic (sorry Dad!)

 Blokus is a strategy game that will remind you of head-to-head Tetris.
 It’s a top-rated family board game for a reason!

 Games for Tweens, Teens and Grown-Ups

 Pandemic is an awesome game, even if the timing isn’t right.
-The skill level and excited is increased, and tweens and teens will love game night with the fam once again.
+The skill level and excitement are increased, and tweens and teens will love a family game night once again.

 Apples To Apples is always a great way to cook up some hilarity, and to watch my kids faces at some of the cards!